jessherna17/BTSF2024/index.md

 description: "Web page for more information regarding BTSF 2024."
 ---

-# Welcome to BTSF 8th Grade Math!
+# Welcome to Breakthrough San Francisco 8th Grade Math!

-My name is Jessika and I am your teacher.
+My name is Jessika and I am your mathematics teacher this summer.
-I am always right(not true).
+I am always right, just kidding!
 ### <span style="color: #8F00FF;"> Please note that the days are listed by days of instruction/lecture.
 If you have any questions or need an extension on any assignment, please do not hesitate to reach out via email: <jrh8017@gmail.com>  </span>I

 <img src="images/pokemon-flyer.jpeg" alt="Program Theme" width="800" />